7 Tips to Ethically Swim With Elephants in Thailand (Can You?)

-Interacting with elephants may be the most sought-after tourism activity in Thailand, and we were no exception.
+Interacting with elephants just might be the most sought-after tourism activity in Thailand, and we were no exception.
 Even before arriving, we knew that visiting and swimming with elephants in Thailand was at the top of our priority list.

 While spending a month backpacking Thailand, we were lucky enough to spend a full day with 4 sweet elephants outside of Chiang Mai.

-Here’s how our time feeding, walking with, bathing, and swimming elephants in Thailand went, and what we recommend as you make your plans!
+Here’s how our time feeding, walking with, bathing, and swimming with elephants in Thailand went, and what questions we recommend asking yourself as you make your plans!

 Our Experience Visiting + Bathing Elephants in Thailand

-Through a combination of luck of the draw, traveling in the wet season, and choosing a location that tended to have small group sizes, Jeremy and I ended up on a private tour: just us, four elephants, and five guides.
+Through a combination of luck, traveling in the wet season, and choosing a location that tended to have small group sizes, Jeremy and I ended up on a private tour: just us, four elephants, and five guides.

 We found the elephants that we were lucky enough to spend time with incredibly adorable, a little more intimidating than my animal-lover self anticipated, and wickedly smart.